lopezpdvn/syspol/README.md

 ## Application locks

-Lock resources with files stored at `$CONFIGDIR/var/lock`.
+Lock resources with files stored at `$APPROOT/var/lock`.

 ### Single application instances

 Sometimes you need to be sure that at all times only one instance of an application or script is running.
-Let `CONFIGDIR` be the configdir path of an application named `xyz` that is currently running, then the lock files exists `$CONFIGDIR/var/lock/LCK..xyz`.
+Let `APPROOT` be the application root path of an application named `xyz` that is currently running, then the lock files exists `$APPROOT/var/lock/LCK..xyz`.

 When `xyz` starts, it checks if the lock file exists.
 If the lock exists then `xyz` fails and exits with an error code.
 Otherwise it creates the lock file